Glitter (soundtrack): Commercial performance

-Glitter became Carey's least commercially successful album to that point.
-It debuted at number seven on the Billboard 200 with first-week sales of 116,000 copies, but far from the first-week sales of 323,000 with her previous release, Rainbow, in 1999.
-Glitter became Carey's lowest-peaking album in the United States, remaining on the album chart for only 12 weeks, and being certified platinum by the Recording Industry Association of America (RIAA), denoting shipments of 1 million units in the US.
-As of November 2018, Nielsen SoundScan estimates sales of the Glitter album at 666,000 copies in the United States.
+Glitter became Carey's least commercially successful album up to that point.
+It debuted at number seven on the Billboard 200 with first-week sales of 116,000 copies, far below the 323,000 first-week sales of her previous studio release, Rainbow (1999).
+Glitter became Carey's lowest-peaking album in the United States, spending only 12 weeks on the chart; it was certified platinum by the Recording Industry Association of America (RIAA), denoting shipments of one million units in the US.
+As of November 2018, Nielsen SoundScan estimated sales of the album at 666,000 copies in the United States.
 In Canada, the album peaked at number four on the Canadian Albums Chart.
-Glitter entered the Australian Albums Chart at its peak position of number thirteen, during the week dated September 9, 2001.
-Remaining in the chart for only three weeks, the album made its exit at number forty on September 23.
-Similarly in Austria, Glitter peaked at number fourteen, remaining on the albums chart for only four weeks.
+Glitter entered the Australian Albums Chart at its peak of number thirteen for the week dated September 9, 2001.
+Remaining on the chart for only three weeks, the album exited at number forty on September 23.
+Similarly, in Austria, Glitter peaked at number fourteen and remained on the chart for only four weeks.

-In both the Flemish and Wallonian territories in Belgium, Glitter peaked at numbers ten and eleven, respectively, while charting for a total of four weeks.
-In France, Glitter peaked at number five on the albums chart, during the week dated September 15, 2001.
-Following seventeen weeks fluctuating in the chart, the album was certified Gold by the Syndicat National de l'Édition Phonographique (SNEP), denoting shipments of 100,000 units.
-On the Dutch Albums Chart, Glitter debuted at number twenty-six, during the week dated September 22, 2001.
-Reaching its peak position of number twelve the following week, the album remained a total of six weeks in the albums chart.
-In both New Zealand and Norway, Glitter peaked at number eleven, staying within the chart for four and one weeks, respectively.
-In Switzerland, the album peaked at number seven, and stayed within the chart for ten weeks.
-The International Federation of the Phonographic Industry (IFPI) certified Glitter Gold in Switzerland, for shipments of 20,000 copies.
-On the UK Albums Chart dated September 22, 2001, the album made its debut at number ten.
-The following week, Glitter fell to number twenty-seven, staying in the chart for one more additional week.
-British sales of the album are at 55,080 units as of July 2014.
-In Japan, Glitter saw particular commercial success, debuting atop the albums chart and selling 450,000 units within a month of release.
-The album has sold over two million copies worldwide as of 2002.
+In Belgium, Glitter peaked at number ten in Flanders and number eleven in Wallonia, spending four weeks on both charts.
+In France, the album reached number five on the albums chart for the week dated September 15, 2001.
+After seventeen weeks on the chart, it was certified Gold by the Syndicat National de l'Édition Phonographique (SNEP), denoting shipments of 100,000 units.
+On the Dutch Albums Chart, Glitter debuted at number twenty-six for the week dated September 22, 2001.
+Reaching its peak of number twelve the following week, the album spent a total of six weeks on the chart.
+In both New Zealand and Norway, Glitter peaked at number eleven, staying on the charts for four weeks and one week, respectively.
+In Switzerland, the album peaked at number seven and charted for ten weeks.
+The International Federation of the Phonographic Industry (IFPI) certified Glitter Gold in Switzerland for shipments of 20,000 copies.
+On the UK Albums Chart dated September 22, 2001, the album debuted at number ten.
+The following week, Glitter dropped to number twenty-seven before exiting after one additional week.
+As of July 2014, UK sales of the album stood at 55,080 units.
+In Japan, Glitter enjoyed notable commercial success, debuting atop the Oricon albums chart and selling 450,000 units within a month of release.
+Worldwide, the album has sold over two million copies as of 2002.

-In November 2018, the album became the subject of a campaign by Carey fans and reached number one on the iTunes albums charts in several countries worldwide, including the United States.
+In November 2018, the album became the focus of a viral fan campaign that propelled it to number one on the iTunes album charts in multiple countries, including the United States.